• THE DECISION OF WHO TO MARRY.

 Many women have invested time learning about marriage.

-How do you remain anchored in your faith while navigating modern introductions?
+How do you remain grounded in your faith while navigating modern introductions?

 These questions are often carried quietly.